realnedsanders/Coordination-Trilemma/docs/latex-guide.md

 - Make sure Docker daemon is running

 **Slow compilation:**
-- First run downloads the image (one-time ~5 min)
+- First run downloads the image (one-time, ~500MB-1GB download)
-- Subsequent builds are fast
+- Subsequent builds are much faster (no download needed)
-- Use `make quick` for faster incremental builds
+- Compilation itself takes ~30-60 seconds depending on your system

 ### LaTeX Issues

 **Bibliography not appearing:**
-- Make sure you run the full `make` (not `make quick`)
+- The full `make` automatically processes the bibliography
-- Check that `references.bib` is in the same directory
+- Check that `src/tex/references.bib` exists and has valid BibTeX entries

 **Citations showing as [?]:**
 - Run the full compilation: `make clean && make`